 In addition to explicit routes, and packet replication and elimination, described in Section 4 above, DetNet provides zero congestion loss and bounded latency and jitter.
-As described in [I-D.ietf-detnet-architecture], there are different mechanisms that maybe used separately or in combination to deliver a zero congestion loss service.
+As described in [RFC8655], there are different mechanisms that maybe used separately or in combination to deliver a zero congestion loss service.
 This includes Quality of Service (QoS) mechanisms at the MPLS layer, that may be combined with the mechanisms defined by the underlying network layer such as 802.1TSN.